 Flight schedules to and from the Isle of Youth are open to change without much by way of notice.
 This is not impacted so much as to when the reservation is made but simply how aeroplanes are allocated to meet demand within Cuba.
 If you would like to ensure that you have a specific period of time in Havana you should extend your stay in Havana by a couple of additional nights.

-Included: All transfers & flights in Cuba with exception of international airport to Havana hotel on arrival and departure, full board at Rancho and breakfast at Havana Hotel.
+Included: All transfers & flights in Cuba with exception of international airport to Havana hotel on arrival and departure, full board onboard Avalon including drinks

-Not Included: Extra drinks & food, Tips, Visas, Airport tax
+Not Included: Hotel & expenses in Havana, , Tips, Visas, Airport tax

 The best fishing is from January to August with the high season running from February to May and the prime migratory Tarpon fishing being at its best from mid May-end of June.
 Good Bonefishing can be had all year round but you do run the risk of more unsettled weather from August to November.